adib0073/NUMODRIL/Code Snippets/Readme.md

-NUMODRIL - Nuclear Morphology  Optimized Deep Hybrid Learning
+### NUMODRIL - Nuclear Morphology  Optimized Deep Hybrid Learning

+Code snippets only.
+Please use this only for reference.
+For executing the entire flow please use the main notebook attached.